 Do It Yourself

-The first, and most important step, is to do it yourself.
+The first step is to do it yourself.

 For classroom teachers, I know this isn’t an option in the moment if you’re in charge of twenty 2nd graders running around the school yard, but you can certainly bring in your journal from home to share, or put up photos on the smart board from your journaling over the weekend.
 Depending on your confidence level, you could also try journaling either before or after school — which would mean other teachers and students from the school also witness you out there, journal in hand, attention absorbed by the bark of a tree, a flower bud on a bush, or a snail slowly making its way through the leaves… which might sound intimidating, but also, you never know who else you might inspire!